NSF-RESUME/2023_ParSocial_OSPREY_example/README.md

 The reprioritization consists of retraining the GPR with the completed results and then updating the evaluation priorities of the uncompleted tasks using the GPR predictions.
-The retraining of the GPR can be performed remotely using funcX or locally as part of the ME script and returns the updated evaluation order.
+The retraining of the GPR can be performed remotely using FuncX or locally as part of the ME script and returns the updated evaluation order.
 When run remotely, the GPR itself was passed as a ProxyStore proxy object, using ProxyStore's Globus functionality, to the reprioritization function and resolved into the actual GPR during remote function evaluation.
 Using the updated order returned from the function, the uncompleted tasks are reprioritized using the `update_priorities` API function (`python/task_queues.py`).
 The reprioritization repeats for every new 50 completed tasks, and start an additional worker pool after the 2nd and 4th